usc-isi-i2/dig-etl-engine/README.md

 - On Linux, if you can not access docker network from host machine: 1. stop docker containers 2. do `docker network ls` to find out id of `dig_net` and find this id in `ifconfig`, do `ifconfig <interface id> down` to delete this network interface and restart docker service.

 - On Linux, if DNS does not work correctly in `dig_net`, please refer to [this post](https://serverfault.com/questions/642981/docker-containers-cant-resolve-dns-on-ubuntu-14-04-desktop-host).

+- If there's a docker network conflict, use `docker network rm <network id>` to remove conflicting network.

 ## Manager's endpoints